 That way, it’s flawless when the time comes.

-Here are a 10 pre-med tips to help you prep your medical school admissions resume properly.
-You should also use these pre-med tips to help you start looking for people, places and things to put on your medical school resume.
+Here are 10 pre-med tips to help you prep your medical school admissions resume properly.
+You should also use these pre-med tips to help you start looking for people, places, and things to put on your medical school resume.

 1. Name & Contact Info